Specialist programs

 In addition to enriching the students’ learning experiences, the program strengthens community ties by involving families and local groups, making O’Sullivan Beach Primary School a hub for culinary and environmental education in the region.

-Visual Arts / Drama
+Visual Arts / Performing Arts

 Health, Physical Education and Cultural Studies